pulibrary/command_line_curriculum/sec3/vim.md

 The quick brown fox jumps over the lazy dog
 ```

 To work with this files we will demonstrate a simple example of remapped keys that mean less typing.
-For that one uses commands for all the Neovim modes:
+For that one uses commands for all the vim modes:

   * `:nnoremap` - Create a new mapping for NORMAL mode (non recursive).
   * `:inoremap` - Create a new mapping for INSERT mode (non recursive).
   * `:vnoremap` - Create a new mapping for VISUAL mode (non recursive).

-As an example let's map `s` to `dd` Keep in mind `s`ubstitute is already used in your default mapping of a Neovim installation.
+As an example let's map `s` to `dd` Keep in mind `s`ubstitute is already used in your default mapping of a vim installation.
 Use the following commands on the file you just created.

   1. Run the `ex` command `:noremap s dd`
   2. Try to hit the keystroke `dd`.
 It will delete a line. (hit `u` to undo the delete)
   3. Try to hit `s`.
 It deletes a line too.

-If you close your Neovim this silly change will vanish.
-The lesson here is avoid making changed to the default Neovim's mappings.
+If you close your vim this silly change will vanish.
+The lesson here is avoid making changes to the default vim's mappings.

 If you want to create new mappings, you should use a special key called the leader key.
 It’s a way to create namespaces for keystrokes: first you use your leader key, then you use your keystroke.
-Thanks to the leader key, your new keystroke will never conflict with the default Neovim keystrokes.
+Thanks to the leader key, your new keystroke will never conflict with the default vim keystrokes.
 You need to set the variable mapleader to use the key you want as leader key.
 Here’s an example:

 ```bash
 :let mapleader = "\<space>"
 ```

-The mapping commands we saw above are often written in Neovim’s configuration file to set them automatically when you open Neovim.
+The mapping commands we saw above are often written in vim’s configuration file to set them automatically when you open vim.
 For example, you can write the following to the nvim configuration file:

 ```conf
 let mapleader = "\<space>"